Gender Pay Gap Reporting 2019

 Includes all employees whose standard hourly rate places them above the upper quartile

 The figures set out above have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Encouraging women into manufacturing

-- We work actively with schools in the Hull and East Riding areas to promote careers and have joined with the careers and enterprise council to further this by partnering with a nearby all girls secondary school – Beverley High School.
-This serves to help us demonstrate the breadth of roles our industry can off er to females and enable us to support local community and schooling projects.
+- We continue to work actively with schools in the Hull and East Riding areas to promote careers and have joined with the careers and enterprise council to further this by partnering with a nearby all girls secondary school – Beverley High School.
+This serves to help us demonstrate the breadth of roles our industry can offer to females and enable us to support local community and schooling projects.